 Hearing aids can't restore normal hearing but they can improve your hearing by amplifying soft sounds.
-Getting use to them can take time but your listening skills should improve gradually as you become accustomed to the amplification of sounds.
-Our ENT doctors can perform tests to determine whether traditional hearing aids, cochlear implants or bone anchored hearing devices could help you.
+Getting used to them can take time but your listening skills should improve gradually as you become accustomed to the amplification of sounds.
+Our ENT doctors can perform tests to determine whether traditional hearing aids, cochlear implants, or bone anchored hearing devices could help you.

 Surgically-Attached Cochlear Implants